 The equity awards granted between May 7, 2009 and May 2, 2012 were made pursuant to the 2009 Plan.
 Equity awards granted on or after May 3, 2012 were made pursuant to the 2012 Plan.
 Equity awards granted on or after May 7, 2015 were made pursuant to the 2015 Plan.
 The plans and the related award certificates contain provisions that affect outstanding awards to all plan participants, including the NEOs, in the event of a change in control (as defined below) of the Company and a participant's retirement, death or disability.
+Upon a participant's retirement, death or disability:

-- · Options will become immediately exercisable; - Restrictions imposed on shares of restricted stock, RSUs or RPUs that are not performance-based lapse; and - Target payout opportunities attainable under all outstanding awards of performancebased restricted stock, RSUs and RPUs are deemed to have been fully earned for the applicable performance periods.
+- Options will become immediately exercisable: - · Restrictions imposed on shares of restricted stock, RSUs or RPUs that are not performance-based lapse; and - Target payout opportunities attainable under all outstanding awards of performance-based restricted stock, RSUs and RPUs are deemed to have been fully earned for the applicable performance periods.
 Payment of an award (in cash or stock, as applicable) is made to the participant based upon an assumed achievement of all relevant targeted performance goals and the length of time within the applicable performance period which has elapsed.